 SECTION 12.
-RECEIVING, DELIVERY, and FREIGHT
+RECEIVING, DELIVERY, FREIGHT and PRODUCT TESTING

 - 12.1 Delivery and Receipt of Goods and Services.
 The City of Lee's Summit uses decentralized receiving.
 Departments are responsible for receiving goods and services they have ordered.
-The electronic receiving in the ERP system indicates the Department has accepted the good or service.
-Departments via their representative(s) shall inspect the delivery promptly, and notate any damage, deficiency, missing goods or other inaccuracy.
-Any issues shall be reconciled by the Department representative with the supplier immediately upon discovery.
-When goods are delivered to Departments, the only paperwork to be signed is the delivery notice.
+Their physical signature or electronic signature in the ERP system indicates they have accepted the item or service.
+Departments via their representative(s) are required to inspect the delivery, within one or two business days of delivery or per the terms of the contract, and make note if there is any damage, deficiency, missing items or other inaccuracy.
+Any issues shall be reconciled with the supplier immediately.
+When items are delivered to Departments, the only paperwork to be signed is the delivery notice.
 Any other vendor/supplier purchase order, document, contract, warranty, maintenance agreement, etc. are NOT to be signed at delivery. - 12.2 Freight/Shipping on Orders.
 The City shall, absent extenuating circumstances, use F.O.B.
 Destination as its primary freight or shipping designation.